junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean senses Cas stiffens when he looks up at the statue.
 The official tour guide is going through its history, the year it was built, then gifted and transported.
 All very scholastic.
 Dean's attention comes to Cas.

-Cas's jaw is set tight, he stares at the Statue of Liberty with fear in his eyes.
+Cas's jaw is set tight.
+He stares at the Statue of Liberty with fear in his eyes.

 For years, Dean hasn't seen Cas afraid of something, let alone shaking with fear.